CodeDmitry/QuickDirectories/README.md

 ## <a name="intro">Introduction</a>

 > QuickDirectories is a simple way of managing programming workspace.
-That is, it lets you jump very easily between 8 workspaces,
+That is, it lets you jump around very easily between 8 workspaces,
 > making writing quick and dirty proofs of concepts, exercises, quick and easy.
 It also offers basic features such as flushing the
 > eight directories into an archive directory.
 Made largely in Perl(and some PHP for package-verification) because it is always there.
 > This project has been tested to work on old systems, as well as mac, and mingw/msys2.